CPSC319-2017w1/coast.the-terminal/README.md

 8. Select Finish.

 ## How To Run The Front-end
+* To install the NPM packages:
 	* Run 'npm i' in the command line in the same directory as package.json (code/frontend)
+* To run the front-end project:
 	* Run 'npm start'
 	* Open 'localhost:1234' on a browser
+* To develop while running the project:
+	* Instead of running 'npm start', run 'npm run dev'
+	* Open 'localhost:1234' on a browser
+	* Every time you make a change in the front-end code, it will be automatically compiled
+* Notes
+	* If you are having issues running webpack, install webpack on your PATH by running ’npm install -g webpack’.
+You may need to run terminal on administrator mode on Windows or add ‘sudo’ on Mac/Linux.